 Help!
-My Brain is Trying to Sabotage Me!
+My Brain Is Trying To Sabotage Me!

 Human beings are complex.
 The prefrontal cortex is the culprit of this complexity.
 It is the most advanced part of our brains responsible for higher-level thinking.
 While the prefrontal cortex has helped us survive and evolve, when overactive or unchecked, it can lead to a lot of suffering.
 It is a double-edged sword.
 The same advanced part of our brain that helps us problem solve, make decisions, socialize and make meaning of the world, can sometimes feel like it sabotages us.
 Cognitive Defusion is a tool from Acceptance and Commitment Therapy can help if you’re feeling that your brain is sabotaging you.

 ● Uncontrolled worrying